z1996xm/BIGTREETECH/docs/TFT24.md

 ​	1.Ways to obtain the firmware of motherboard

-​	Get it from customer service or technical staff
+​	&nbsp;&nbsp;&nbsp;Get it from customer service or technical staff

-​	Log in the open source website of our company to download: https://github.com/bigtreetech
+​	&nbsp;&nbsp;&nbsp;Log in the open source website of our company to download: https://github.com/bigtreetech

 2. Firmware update
 	Firmware file name：

 	&nbsp;<font  color="red">**BIGTREE_TFT24_12864_(version code).bin**</font>

-	&nbsp;<font  color="red">**BIGTREE_TFT24_Serial_(version code).bin**</font>
-	First copy the above firmware to SD root directory, and then insert the card into the SD card slot of the board.
+	&nbsp;<font  color="red">**BIGTREE_TFT24_Serial_(version code).bin**</font>	&#x000A;First copy the above firmware to SD root directory, and then insert the card into the SD card slot of the board.
 Next please re-power the board or press the reset key, and wait for about 10 seconds before the update is completed.

 ​	3.For DIY board firmware, please refer to the file TFT24-V1.1-PIN.